12 Day Tunisia Adventure

 DAY 10: SBEITLA

-Today, we start to close the loop with a 5 hr drive back north.
+Today, we start to close the loop with a 5 hour drive back north.
 Have you ever heard of the city of Sbeitla?
-No?
-Right here is where the Islamic conquest of Africa began – totally changing the course of history.
-You can feel it in the air here and we’ll get some time to check out some Roman ruins and other points of interest before enjoying a post drive wild boar lunch – a favoured meal stretching back millennia.
+This is where the Islamic conquest of Africa began – totally changing the course of history.
+You can feel it in the air here and we’ll get some time to check out some Roman ruins and other points of interest before enjoying a wild boar lunch – a favoured meal tradition stretching back millennia.
 Tomorrow is our last full day (already!?) so we’ll have the chance to explore the town and collect new memories.

 Accommodation: Hotel Thugga (or similar)